Best Black Friday Fitness Equipment Deals See Deals

 Man about to grip the pull-up bar of the Body-Solid Functional Trainer Rack

-The pulleys are nylon, which won’t be as durable as aluminum pulleys, nor will they have quite as smooth of a travel while in use.
+The pulleys are nylon, which won’t be as durable as aluminum pulleys, nor will they have quite as smooth of a travel path while in use.
 Coop wishes there was an upgrade kit available, but as is, the cables and pulleys work well enough.

 Man adjusting the trolley height on the uprights of the Body-Solid Functional Trainer Rack